hapax/hapax.github.io/assets/simple-physics.md

 most, a little pre-calculus math and solid command of a napkin hack.
 There is great power in simple techniques.

 This raises the question: why don't we teach these techniques in schools?
+The most charitable answer is that we focus on content rather than methods since high-leverage methods are deemed too advanced.
+But in the words of Cyprian of Carthate, *custom without truth is the antiquity of error*.

 #### References